Call today 0800 002 9910 WhatsApp

 There are various industry terms and jargon used on our website and to ensure you know what this all means, we have provided this Glossary of Terms to help in understanding the terminology.

-Paving Thickness
+Paving Terminology

 Paving with a riven surface has a naturally rippled finish created along the seam of the rock where it has been split.
 This finish follows the natural veins within the rock.
 This gives an attractive, irregular and gently undulating surface texture.
 Riven surface paving is often seen in sandstone, limestone and slate paving, but is also manufactured artificially with concrete paving to offer the appearance of natural stone.
 The appearance of a riven stone works well in both traditional and modern styled gardens and the irregular surface finish is easy on the eye and natural.
 Although the stone has ridges on the surface, these are not significant and are usually very subtle.